 Are you wondering whether or not you really need to thin out your lettuce seedlings?
 Or maybe you just want to know the best way to do so.
-Let me say, it is super easy and a must do garden task.
+Let me be the first to say, it is super easy and it’s a must-do gardening task.

 Sometimes the problem with gardening is that it’s easy to think more is better.
 If you plant your seeds and everything sprouts, why not let them all grow?

-But unfortunately I have learned over the years that the recommended spacing for plants really means something.
-Which means you’ve got to thin out your plants.
+But unfortunately, I have learned over the years that the recommended spacing for plants really means something.
+Which means you’ve got to thin out your lettuce plants.

-So first, you need to find out how to plant your lettuce.
+The first thing you need to do is find out how to plant your lettuce.
 There are two basic types of lettuce plants:

-But you can always find the exact information by referring back to the seed packet.
+But you can always find the exact information by referring to the seed packet or planting label.

-As I say plant smarter not harder, I sort of giggle because I have never tried to make planting “hard.”
-But when I don’t always do things the “right” way, it does get hard.
+I like to say plant smarter not harder, and as I do so I sort of giggle because I have never tried to make planting “hard.”
+But when you don’t always do things the “right” way, it does get hard.

-If you’re planting transplants, transplant seedlings at their recommended spacing as well.
-If you’re short on space and try planting plants closer they will end up not doing as well in the end.
+Or if you’re planting transplants, transplant seedlings at their recommended spacing.
+If you’re limited on space, spacing plants closer together will only result in poor growth.

-Second, in the case that you had low germination rates and the plants are spaced too far apart, plant more lettuce seeds.
+Second, in the case that you had low germination rates and your plants are spaced too far apart, you can plant more lettuce seeds in between.

-Most plants germinate within a week and so as long as you’re planting on time, you’ll have time to go back and replant versus over-seeding and having to thin out half of your plants.
+Most lettuce should germinate within a week and so as long as you’re planting on time you’ll have time to go back and replant versus over-seeding and having to thin out half of your plants.

-You can do succession planting which is great, but depending on your growing zone you still may only be able to space out plantings for a few weeks before the weather won’t be suitable anymore.
+Just keep in mind that depending on your growing zone you still may only be able to space out plantings for a few weeks before the weather won’t be suitable for growing lettuce anymore.

 Once your plants have sets of true leaves and have grown a few inches tall you can begin thinning them out.